|Reign||300 AC - Current ruler|

 After the death of Tywin Lannister, with his mother Cersei acting as Queen Regent, Tommen acts as king, his primary and favorite activity being to place the royal stamp on any document put in front of him.
 Cersei frowns upon his meek and tractable nature, frequently comparing him with disfavor to his willful, headstrong brother, Joffrey.

 After his wedding to Margaery Tyrell, however, Margaery begins to influence Tommen to resist his mother's commands.
 Margaery gives Tommen three black kittens, Ser Pounce, Lady Whiskers, and Boots.
-Tommen also takes an interest at knighthood and jousting, and reacts with anger when Cersei refuses to honor his "command" that Ser Loras Tyrell, now of the Kingsguard, be named as his master-at-arms.
-Ironically, when Tommen stands up to his mother and shows assertiveness when she threatens his wife, Cersei's response is to have Ser Boros Blount, again of the Kingsguard, force Tommen to beat his whipping boy, Pate, till he bleeds from both cheeks.
+Tommen also takes an interest at knighthood and jousting, and reacts with anger when Cersei refuses to honor his "command" that Ser Loras Tyrell, now of the Kingsguard, be named as the Red Keep's master-at-arms.
+Ironically, even though Cersei wants Tommen to be more headstrong, when Tommen stands up to her and shows assertiveness when she threatens his wife, Cersei's response is to have Ser Boros Blount, again of the Kingsguard, force Tommen to beat his whipping boy, Pate, till he bleeds from both cheeks.

 A Dance with Dragons